jpreecedev/developerhandbook/src/pages/how-to-configure-scss-modules-for-webpack/index.md

 }
 ```

 Pretty straightforward huh?
-No matter how `css-loader` transforms our class name (it probably gets renamed to something like `app-module__red___1S0lD`), we can reference the style using the same name we gave it in the `app.module.scss`.
+No matter how `css-loader` transforms our class name (it probably gets renamed to something random like `_1S0lDPmyPNEJpMz0dtrm3F`), we can reference the style using the same name we gave it in the `app.module.scss`.

 Next, we need some global styles.